-Putting the parents’ house in the children’s name may or may not be a good idea depending on the parents’ motivation for doing so.
+Putting the parents’ house in the children’s name is typically not a good idea.
 Usually, parents wish to transfer the title to their house to their children’s name because of: (a) tax reasons; (b) protection from lawsuits; (c) protection from Medicaid estate recovery; and (d) probate avoidance.
 If above are any of your reasons for putting the parents’ house in the children’s name, there are better ways of achieving these objectives.

 Disadvantages of putting assets in children’s names

 Once you put your house in the name of your children, you completely lose ownership over it.